 No negative comparison

 Resist the temptation to add images of things or people that make you feel less than worthy.
-This is suppose to lift you up, not bring you down.
+This is supposed to lift you up, not bring you down.
 Basically, any image that invokes a negative response or feeling of intimation should not be on the board.

 Not being clear about what you want

 You need to be crystal clear about what is on your board and why you decided to put it there.
 Remember the law of attraction is at work here through visualization.
-You need to attract a clear vision not a confusing one.
+You need to attract a clear vision, not a confusing one.